JGN1722/some-code/README.md

 # some-code
 this repo contains my code I guess<br>
-feel free to give me a feedback you you wanna
+feel free to give me a feedback if you wanna